 As stated in their knowledgebase article, having a positive balance for an extended period of time will lead to “dormancy fees” being deducted from your account.

 They reserve the right to deduct up to $100 a month from accounts that haven’t seen any activity for a few months.

-This has obviously led to some people losing money from their Clickbank accounts — who reads the T’s and C’s these days?
+This has obviously led to some people losing money from their Clickbank accounts — who reads T’s and C’s anyway?